turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 $:.unshift File.expand_path("./../../lib", __FILE__)
 ```

-Now it finds the file, but doesn't know about the Opinions constant.
-Add a module, run the tests, and now it's complaining about the method `env` not existing.
+Now it finds the file, but that file doesn't contain anything.
+Define an `Opinions` module, run the tests, then it complains about the method `env` not existing.

+#### Defining `.env`

 Let's read from an environment variable: